tigoe/ArduinoGeneralExamples/KeyboardMouseExamples/readme.md

 These should all work on SAMD Arduino boards (MKR series, Nano 33 IoT), Leonardo, Due, and other USB-native boards.

+## Note on Mouse, Keyboard, and Serial Ports

+The Mouse and Keyboard libraries on the SAMD boards (MKRZero, MKR1xxx, Nano 33IoT) have an unusual behavior: using them changes the serial port enumeration.
+When you include the Keyboard library in a sketch, your board's serial port number will change.
+For example, on MacOS, if the port number is `/dev/cu.usbmodem14101`, then adding the Keyboard library will change it to `/dev/cu.usbmodem14102`.
+Removing the Keyboard library will change it back to `/dev/cu.usbmodem14101`.
+Similarly, if you double-tap the reset button to put the board in bootloader mode, the serial port will re-enumerate to its original number.

 ## Recovering From a Runaway HID Sketch

 Programs which control your keyboard and mouse can make development difficult or impossible if you make a mistake in your code.
 If you create a mouse or keyboard example that doesn't do what you want it to, and you need to reprogram your microcontroller to stop the program, do this: